Emergency Messenger

 You can create and use templates or create emergency messages as needed.

 A district may want to create message templates to use in emergency situations.
 For example, the district might create templates for emergency situations such as school closures.
-It is recommended that districts prepare for potential emergencies by creating templates ahead of time; however, templates are not required.
+It is recommended that districts prepare for potential emergencies by creating templates beforehand; however, templates are not required.
 Templates can be saved only as text; .wav files cannot be saved because they cannot be customized for a date or time.

 1. Verify that the <New> value is displayed in the Template field.